luomus/finbif-workshop/content/tutorials/finbif/reproducibilty.markdown

 ](https://ropensci.github.io/reproducibility-guide/sections/introduction/) is
-the practice of documenting and archiving as much of your data collection, data analysis and data synthesis as is possible to ensure that your work is verifiable and repeated.
+the practice of documenting and archiving as much of your data collection, data analysis and data synthesis as is possible to ensure that your work is verifiable and repeatable.

-Some things you might considered doing to ensure your research is reproducible is to install a specific version of `{finbif}` and set the timezone for computing event dates and times explicitly.
+Some things you might consider doing to ensure your research is reproducible is to install a specific version of `{finbif}` and set the timezone for computing event dates and times explicitly.